mivanit/pattern-lens/docs/combined/pattern_lens_gfm.md

 them. does, however, require the following attributes: - `n_layers: int` - `n_heads: int` - `model_name: str`

+we do this to avoid having to import `torch` and `transformer_lens`, since this would have to be done for each process in the parallelization and probably slows things down significantly

 ### `HTConfigMock`

 ``` python